Close

 Once your goods are in storage, it can sometimes take up to a few weeks to get them delivered again.

-It’s a good idea to provide your TSP with an emergency contact in case the driver cannot get in touch with you during transit.
+It’s a good idea to provide your moving company with an emergency contact in case the driver cannot get in touch with you during transit.

 Delivery day